i5ar/isar-admin/README.md

 Just a WordPress admin plugin.

-> Please note, this is still a personal project furthermore some theme feature are required.
+> Please note, this is still a personal project furthermore some theme features are required.
 May not work properly in all themes!